SpikeHD/GMBuilder/README.md

 # GMBuilder

-VSCode extension for building GameMaker games
+Extension for building GameMaker projects in VSCode.